vbaconnet-ledger/developer-portal/_docs/dapp/dapp-customisation.md

 ---
-title: A - Implementing the DApp
+title: A - Connecting the DApp
 subtitle:
 tags: []
 layout: doc_da